jchavarri/javierchavarri.com/src/pages/data-first-and-data-last-a-comparison.md

 In BuckleScript's case, I think it made sense to go with the data-first approach, as it is targeting developers that come from JavaScript and are exploring a new language.
 Because JavaScript is not a curried language, the value these developers might get back from straight forward inference, simpler error messages and better editor integration of data-first might be more helpful than the advantages of data-last.

+The fact that the creator of TypeScript seems to agree on the ergonomics of data-first APIs, and also that the [TC39](https://www.ecma-international.org/memento/tc39-rf-tg.htm) is considering pipe-first as part of the [pipeline operator proposal](https://github.com/tc39/proposal-pipeline-operator/issues/143) are other relevant data points in such a large and nuanced landscape.

+---

 Thanks for reading!
 I hope the goal of the article was accomplished and it helped make clearer what the rationale was behind this decision.
 If you want to share any feedback, please reach out [on Twitter](https://twitter.com/javierwchavarri/).

 Keep shipping! 🚀

-*Thanks a lot to [Yawar Amin](https://twitter.com/yawaramin/) for reviewing an early version of this article, and to [Cheng Lou](https://twitter.com/_chenglou) for taking the time to answer every question I had about this topic.*
+*Many thanks to [Yawar Amin](https://twitter.com/yawaramin/) for reviewing an early version of this article, and to [Cheng Lou](https://twitter.com/_chenglou) for taking the time to answer every question I had about this topic.*

 [^tlast]: In OCaml, it's idiomatic to use `t` as the main type of a module, so data-first and data-last are commonly referred to as _t-first_ and _t-last_.
 The former, more generic naming is used in this article.